shanghongxie/shanghongxie.github.io/publications.md

 - COVID-19 Forecast Hub Consortium (2022).
-Evaluation of Individual and Ensemble Probabilistic Forecasts of COVID-19 Mortality in the US. *Proceedings of the National Academy of Sciences*.
+Evaluation of Individual and Ensemble Probabilistic Forecasts of COVID-19 Mortality in the US. *Proceedings of the National Academy of Sciences of the United States of America*.
 In press

 - **Xie S**, Mcdonnell E, Wang Y (2022).
 [Conditional Gaussian Graphical Model for Estimating Personalized Disease Symptom Networks.](https://onlinelibrary.wiley.com/doi/10.1002/sim.9274) *Statistics in Medicine* 41 (3), 543-553.